mnordhaus/markusnordhaus.io/content/home/intexperiences.md

 weight: 41

 title: International Experience
-subtitle: Markus has worked with people from more than 38 cultures and has personally visited almost all of these countries.
+subtitle: Markus has worked with people from more than 38 cultures and traveled to almost all of there countries.
 design:
   columns: '1'
 ---